CaskAle/summit-pi-project/summit-pi.md

 The linux help system.
 When dealing with the linux command line, the `man` command may be your best friend.
 Most command line tools contain many flags and arguments that can be added to the command to modify the way the command works.
 There can be so many of these flags that is becomes impossible to remember them all.
 Just check out `man ls` the simple command for listing a directory contents for an example of how many flags a command might have.
 To use man, just enter the command followed by the command you want help with.
 For example: `man systemctl` will bring up the man pages for the systemctl command.
 > Note: Type the letter q to quit man when you are finished.

+### ssh

+In order to connect to the Pi remotely, you will use a tool called ssh (**S**ecure **SH**ell).
+If you have set a unique hostname for your device, you should be able to connect to it with the command: `ssh pi@<hostname>.local`.
+Where `<hostname>` is the unique hostname of your device.
+Alternatively, if you know the ip address of your device, you can connect with: `ssh pi@xxx.xxx.xxx.xxx`.
+The use `pi@` indicates the username that you are connecting as.
+The user pi is the default user on the device.
+You will also need to enter the password for the user pi.
+At this point it should become obvious that it is also critical that a unique password be set for your default user, pi.
+If you did not create a unique password when you first set up the device, you can do so at any time by using the `passwd` command.

 ### sudo

 A program that allows users to run programs with the security privileges of another user, by default the superuser (root).
 It gets its name from "superuser do" as it was designed to run commands as the superuser.
 The user pi is already authorized to use the sudo command so any command that you would like to execute as the root user just needs to be prefixed with sudo: `sudo some-command`.
 You will then need to enter the password for the pi user.